Trip Facts

 Ride from Simikot to Dukling (85 km | 4,000 m | 6-7 hours)

 Today, the adventure truly begins.
-You ride through alpine valleys, yak pastures, and remote hamlets on your way into Limi Valley, passing Nyalu La Pass (5,000 m) and the Talung Valley.
-The scenery shifts dramatically—snow-capped peaks, rugged cliffs, and high-altitude wilderness dominate the view.
+You ride through alpine valleys, yak pastures, and remote hamlets on the way into the beautiful Limi Valley.
+The trail passes over Langdok Pass and Nyalu La Pass (5,000 m), then continues by the high-alpine lakes of Seliman Lake, the Talung Valley view and the Talung lake.
+The scenery changes dramatically along the way—snow-capped peaks, rugged cliffs, and the vast high-altitude wilderness dominate the landscape.

 Ride Duration: 6–7 hours